aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 For this purpose, Rule::treatConstraints reads each functions one at a time and decode the arguments<p>
 Suppose that functions has only one argument as in the example, for exemple "right.1.2"<p>
 right.1.2 is a what we call a RuleElementId.
-The first component of a RuleElementId reference which part of the rule is concerns: in our case the right automaton.<p>
+The first component of a RuleElementId references which part of the rule it deals with: in our case the right automaton.<p>
 So Automaton::addConstraint is called on the right part which is ((de|le){0-1} t\_capital\_1st){1-2}<p>

 Then, from left to right, the RuleElementId is decoded.<p>